 This was originally part of the Our Healthy Streets: Dulwich proposal, but has now been implemented with temporary materials.
 We fully support these temporary measures and hope they are made permanent.
-More will be announced to complement this soon as part of Phase 2.

 - East Dulwich Streetspace – Melbourne Grove now has a temporary filter south of Tell Grove.
 This was also part of the Our Healthy Streets: Dulwich proposal.
 This stops a rat run and makes the junction with East Dulwich Grove much safer.
 We support this measure.

-- Peckham Rye Streetspace – Rye Lane has been closed from motor traffic.
+- Rye Lane Streetspace – Rye Lane has been closed from motor traffic.
 This has been a long needed change as it is a very busy high street without space for physical distancing.
 Have your say on this change.